cbueth/infomeasure/docs/guide/settings.md

 the {py:mod}`logging` module.
 This allows you to control the verbosity of the logging output and filter out less important messages.
-If you want to further customize the logging behavior, you can access the logger directly and configure it as needed.
+If you want to further customize the logging behaviour, you can access the logger directly and configure it as needed.

 ```{code-cell}